tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

   ![tsla-multiple-stock-trajectories](Images/tsla-multiple-stock-trajectories.png)

-* The last row of the DataFrame containing the `252 * 3` records of closing prices for each simulation contains the closing prices of `1000` different stock price trajectories on the last day of the project `252 * 3` trading days or a three-year trading period.
+* The last row of the DataFrame containing the `252 * 3` records of closing prices for each simulation contains the closing prices of `1000` different stock price trajectories on the last day of the projected `252 * 3` trading days or a three-year trading period.

   ![tsla-last-row](Images/tsla-last-row.png)